wordofwarning/wordofwarning.org/current/2013-springsummer/haphazard/index.md

 Intriguing images and offbeat oddities dotted around this historic building – take a wander and see what you stumble upon... living geometric shapes making moon music, a bonkers bucket dance, marathon hula-hooping and bouncy, squeaky, ping-pong performers...

 Playful, quirky, engaging and sometimes plain daft, this is a day for kids and their adults; adults and *their* adults – in short, anyone looking for a different day-out.

-Turn up at any time during the course of the day, come and go as you please - there will always be something to do or see.
+Turn up at any time during the course of the day (12-4pm), come and go as you please - there will always be something to do or see.
 Performances happen at least twice, and the full schedule will appear here the week commencing 4 Feb.

 In the café, expect Volkov Commanders' geometric orchestra, Rachael Nutter's carbon dioxide garden, Angel Club (north's) mischievous Mirror Twins and, upstairs, become contestants in Lydia Hirst's budget recreation of the iconic Crystal Maze gameshow... or take a journey of discovery on Ultra Violets' exploration of the hidden maze of Z-arts in search of a Minotaur on the prowl.